 Voyager 2 is about 9 billion miles (15 billion kilometers) from the sun and still inside the heliosphere.
-Voyager 1 was about 11 billion miles (18 billion kilometers) from the sun Aug.
-25 when it reached the magnetic highway, also known as the depletion region, and a connection to interstellar space.
+Voyager 1 was about 11 billion miles (18 billion kilometers) from the sun on August 25 when it reached the magnetic highway, also known as the depletion region, and a connection to interstellar space.
 This region allows charged particles to travel into and out of the heliosphere along a smooth magnetic field line, instead of bouncing around in all directions as if trapped on local roads.
 For the first time in this region, scientists could detect low-energy cosmic rays that originate from dying stars.

 “We saw a dramatic and rapid disappearance of the solar-originating particles.
 They decreased in intensity by more than 1,000 times, as if there was a huge vacuum pump at the entrance ramp onto the magnetic highway,” said Stamatios Krimigis, the low-energy charged particle instrument’s principal investigator at the Johns Hopkins University Applied Physics Laboratory in Laurel, Maryland.
 “We have never witnessed such a decrease before, except when Voyager 1 exited the giant magnetosphere of Jupiter, some 34 years ago.”